dansmyers/IntroToCS/Notes/16-Local_Variables_and_Scope.md

 ---------------
     stack
 ```
 The next line allocates a new variable named `area`.
 To find its value on the right-hand side of the assignment, call `rect_area`, passing in `length` and `width` as arguments.
 Calling the function allocates a **new stack frame** to hold *its* local variables.
+Each new frame is allocated on top of the previous frames, like a stack of pancakes, so the stack is also keeping the history of the sequence of function calls the program has made up to this point.
 ```
   -----------
  |           |